 Give it a Clean

 Sure, half of your boat is submerged in water most of the time, but that doesn’t mean that it won’t need a good clean every now and then!
 If you sail in salt water, you will need to wash your vessel with fresh water regularly in order to prevent the salt from corroding and damaging hardware.
+Marine cleaning products will be your friend.
 Use a boat brush and wash to give it a good thorough clean.

 Change Your Oil